nonomal/Fail2Ban-Report/README.md

 ---

+## 🆕 Hot Fix V 0.3.4
+Json Files should not loose Data anymore when several write processes trying to write the json file at the same time.

+- `firewall-update.sh`: Added FLOCK to lock json when writing
+- `block-ip.php`: Added FLOCK to lock json when writing
+- `unblock-ip.php`: Added FLOCK to lock json when writing

 ## 🆕 What's New in V 0.3.3 (QoL Update)
 ### ⚠️ Warning System and Pending Status Indicators
 - 🚨 New [Warnings] section in .config to configure warning & critical thresholds (events per minute per jail) in format warning:critical (e.g: 20:50).